jesperberth/automationclass/lab01/lab1.md

 ## Task 4: Connect Windows Host

-Connect to server3 using RDP
+Connect to server3 using RDP, you can get the link in the Azure Portal

+User name is <username> as entered when we created the lab environement

 We need to enable Windows Remote Management on the server